git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 * /device/layer/selected/{attributes}          The selected layer, same attributes as above
 * /device/drumpad/{1-16}/...
 Same attributes as for a layer
 * Same commands apply for the primary device but use /primary/... instead of /device/...

+**Additional EQ parameters**

+* /eq/add - Add an equalizer device as the last device on the track
+* /eq/type/{1-8} - Set the band type (off, lowcut, lowshelf, bell, highcut, highshelf, notch)
+* /eq/freq/{1-8} - Set the frequency of the n-th band
+* /eq/gain/{1-8} - Set the gain of the n-th band
+* /eq/q/{1-8} - Set the q-factor of the n-th band

 ### Receive - User Parameters